wschreyer/PENTrack/README.md

 ### Spinlog

 If the spinlog parameter is enabled in the configuration file and the particle spin is tracked, it will be logged into the spinlog.
-In the spinlog, you get the following parameters:
+The data to be output can be defined with the spinlogvars option in the config file.
+By default, you get the following variables.
+Any combination of these variables can be defined in the FORMULAS section and added to the spinlog if needed.

 - jobnumber: job number of the PENTrack run (passed per command line parameter)
 - particle: number of particle being simulated